 Lake sturgeon assessment

-Lake sturgeon are a species of great cultural importance to tribes in Michigan.
-Lake sturgeon are cooperatively managed by the state and the tribes in the 1836 Treaty territory, and collaboration on assessments, regulations and enhancements in inland lakes and rivers is common.
+Lake sturgeon is a species of great cultural importance to tribes in Michigan.
+Lake sturgeon are cooperatively managed by the state and the tribes in the 1836 Treaty territory, and collaboration on assessments, regulations and enhancements in inland lakes and rivers is common.;

 Current and upcoming surveys

-The most recent survey, conducted on Black Lake in July 2023, was intended to evaluate the status of juvenile lake sturgeon and the success of ongoing stocking efforts.
-Over 400 lake sturgeon were captured during the three-week survey, and detailed results will be available in the coming months.
+The most recent survey, conducted on Mullett Lake in July 2024, was intended to evaluate the status of juvenile lake sturgeon and success of ongoing stocking efforts.
+Only 42 individual lake sturgeon were captured during the survey (29.5–70.5 inches in length).
+Of the 42 fish captured, only seven were confirmed to be from stocking due to the presence of tags.
+There will be additional genetic testing to determine if additional fish captured during the survey were stocked fish.

-Upcoming surveys on Mullet Lake (planned for 2024) and Burt Lake (planned for 2025) will help assess lake sturgeon population status in these systems and contribute data that can be used in the creation of a lake sturgeon management plan for these systems.
+An upcoming survey on Burt Lake in 2025 will be led by the Little Traverse Bay Bands of Odawa Indians.
+This survey will help assess lake sturgeon population status in the system and contribute data that can be used in the creation of a lake sturgeon management plan for Burt Lake and Mullett Lake.

 Contact